harshab1/DevOps-simple-project/content.md

 	Install (with out restart) two Maven plugins: Maven Integration and Maven Invoker.
 Manage Jenkins > Manage plugins > Available

 	Configure path: Manage Jenkins > Global Tool Configuration > Add path from echo > Apply & Save

+9. First Maven job

+	Create a job: New Item > Item Name with Maven Project > Description, Git repo, clean install package in Goals and options for maven build > Apply & Save > Build Now

+	In a build: Workspace --> contain all the files and contents that taken from github.
+On Jenkins server this is present in the path: /var/lib/jenkins/workspace